 There is a lot about how to bed girls in Dead Bat.
-In hostels and nightclubs from Ecuador to Brazil, Roosh and other young Western males scheme to score local women, with the less exotic but more accessible gringas as a back up.
+In hostels and nightclubs from Ecuador to Brazil, Roosh and other young Western males scheme to score local women, with the less exotic but more accessible gringas as a backup.
 Having experienced this hostel scene myself, it’s hardly controversial or uncommon for guys and girls to have casual hookups as they travel the world, sometimes their free and easy Western values may clash with the more conservative local cultures.
-In South America the people are often more sexually conservative than their highly social manner would indicate.
-What is unusual about Roosh is how much he analyses and obsesses about how to pick up girls.
+In South America, the people are often more sexually conservative than their highly social manner would indicate.
+What is unusual about Roosh is how much he analyses and obsesses over how to pick up girls.
 He wants the algorithm that will get him as many girls as fast as possible.
-In fact, his first few months in South America are a total failure in this respect.
+However, his first few months in South America are a total failure in this respect.

-Dead Bat is not only about trying to score, Roosh is actually really good at describing things that most will experience along the gringo trail between Lonely Planet attractions.
-His humourous descriptions of long distance bus travel are a highlight:
+Dead Bat is not only about trying to score, Roosh is really good at describing things that most will experience along the gringo trail between Lonely Planet attractions.
+His humourous descriptions of long-distance bus travel are a highlight:

 The first half of the book, when Roosh is in Ecuador, Peru and Bolivia is the stronger half.
-There is more a balance of social commentary focusing on transport, the poor and food as well as unsuccessful pickup attempts.
-Roosh is not afraid to say that he is completely underwhelmed by the continent’s number one tourist attraction: Machu Picchu – other gringos are shocked by his attitude.
+There is more social commentary focusing on transport, the poor and food as well as unsuccessful pickup attempts.
+Roosh is not afraid to say that he is completely underwhelmed by the continent’s number one tourist attraction: Machu Picchu.
+Other gringos are shocked by his attitude.
 He is disparaging of the lack of hygiene in Bolivia, but sympathetic to the fate of the miners in the Potosi mines.
 The mines are another “must do” attraction, Roosh is not breaking any ground, but his description of the appalling conditions of the miners is quite good.
-So here are two examples of him sharing his raw thoughts:
+Here are two examples of him sharing his raw thoughts:

 “I felt small for complaining about my relatively easy job at home that paid me a salary the miners could only dream of.
 How did I come to the conclusion that a professional job with fair pay in a modern building was actually torture?”